remarkjs/remark/doc/mdastconfig.7.md

 ## SETTINGS FOR `PROCESS`, `PARSE`, AND `STRINGIFY`

-To configure the programatic interface of **mdast**, pass an object as a second parameter to `process()`, `parse()`, and `stringify()`.
+To configure the programmatic interface of **mdast**, pass an object as a second parameter to `process()`, `parse()`, and `stringify()`.

 ## COMMAND LINE SETTINGS